mmcbride1/python-coretemp/README.md

 # Overview

-The `python-coretemp` package provides `coretemp-monitor`, a very simple, lightweight daemon that works with `lm_sensors` to monitor CPU core tempurature.
+The `python-coretemp` package provides `coretemp-monitor`, a very simple daemon that works with `lm_sensors` to monitor CPU core tempurature.
 The service performs two primary functions:

 1. Check the CPU core temperature on a recurrent interval provided by the administrator and keep a log file of the collected results for hindsight analysis.